 Was it the wrong decision to klick on Stealth Rocks?
 Of course, in hindsight it was, but let’s look at it from a game-theoretic standpoint and make a payoff-matrix:

 +--------------+------------+---------+ | | Switch Out | Outrage | +--------------+------------+---------+ | Power Gem | 55% | 70% | +--------------+------------+---------+ | Stealth Rock | 60% | 20% | +--------------+------------+---------+

-The numbers in the table are your estimated chances of winning the game after you and your opponent made their move choices and the turn ended.
-You now see that setting up Stealth Rocks was a rather risky choice.
-If you attacked with Power Gem you could have hurt the switch in or even 0HKOed the Charizard and got a Beast Boost from it.
+The numbers in the table are your estimated chances of winning the game after you and your opponent made their move choices, and the turn ended.
+You now see that setting up Stealth Rocks was somewhat of a risky decision.
+If you attacked with Power Gem, you could have hurt the switch in or even 0HKOed the Charizard and got a Beast Boost from it.
 Setting up Stealth Rock would have been a little bit better than attacking if the opponent switched out, but a terrible decision if he decided to stay in.

 So should you always attack in this situation?
 Should your opponent always switch out?
 But if your opponent always switches out, shouldn’t you always set up Stealth Rock?

 Fortunately, there is a solution to this problem.
 You can adapt what’s called a mixed strategy.
 Most of the time you just attack with Power Gem, but sometimes you surprise your opponent with setting up Stealth Rock.
 Your opponent should do the same: Switch out most of the time, but sometimes attack with Outrage.

 But what does sometimes mean?
 How often should you attack exactly?
 There are two things here that should influence your thought process.
 The first one is figuring out the psychology of your opponent and reacting accordingly.
 A player very low on the ladder might for example not know that Nihilego can attack with Power Gem and always stay in.
 Or you might know the player from previous matches for his very risky playstyle.